 “I have always found Pittsburgh to be a welcoming city in general,” he says.
-“It might not be as well-known for LGBT inclusion as some larger cities, but the strong sense of community does create a welcoming environment.
+“It might not be as well known for LGBTQ inclusion as some larger cities, but the strong sense of community does create a welcoming environment.
 We have the robust resources (Persad, Pittsburgh AIDS Task Force and others) of a larger city – including a first-rate annual Pride celebration -- as well as the family-oriented, tight-knit feeling of a small town.
-There are dynamic professional opportunities within LGBT-inclusive organizations that make Pittsburgh and great place to live and work for families like mine.”
+There are dynamic professional opportunities within LGBTQ-inclusive organizations that make Pittsburgh a great place to live and work for families like mine.”

-Josh has been out in his workplace, PNC Financial Services Group, Inc., since his first day there more than a decade ago in the call center of its consumer lending business.
-“Along the way I have been surrounded by welcoming, encouraging and engaging managers and colleagues who recognized the value of diversity and inclusion in the workplace,” he says.
-“My colleagues supported my bringing my entire self to work, as well as my advocacy for diversity and inclusion at PNC.
-That’s what led me to my current role.”
+Josh has been out in his workplace, PNC Financial Services Group, Inc., since his first day there nearly 15 years ago in the call center of its consumer lending business.
+“Along the way I have been surrounded by welcoming, encouraging and engaging managers and colleagues, at an organization that is invested in my development and success and recognizes the value of diversity and inclusion,” he says.
+“In every role my colleagues supported bringing my entire self to work, as well as my advocacy for diversity and inclusion at PNC.”